Information Box Group

 Sample Preparation Cell

-This cell is equipped with suite of equipment including: a fully automatic microprocessor for controlled electrolytic polishing and etching, precision cutting of large samples, an automatic electro-hydraulic mounting press, a grinding/polishing machine with variable speed and
+This cell is equipped with suite of equipment including: a fully automatic microprocessor for controlled electrolytic polishing and etching, precision cutting of large samples, an automatic electro-hydraulic mounting press, and a grinding/polishing machine with variable speed.

 Materials Test Hotcell

 This hotcell is equipped with an MTS Landmark servohydraulic test system.
 The software – MTS test suite tensile module with Test suites analyzes for low cycle fatigue, Klc fracture toughness and fracture analysis.

 Optical Microscopy Hotcell

 This hotcell is equipped with an Olympus Opto-Digital Microscope for analysis of highly radioactive samples.

 At the end of the hotcell suite the instrument room contains a shielded FEI Versa Dual Beam Scattering Electron Microscope/Focused Ion Beam (SEM/FIB) with EDAX trident system and two fume hoods for handling and etching of small active samples.